Juden History, Family Crest & Coats of Arms

 The surname Juden was first found in Westphalia, where the name emerged in mediaeval times as one of the notable families in the western region.
 From the 13th century onwards the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Juden family
+Early History of the Juden family

 This web page shows only a small excerpt of our Juden research.
 Another 79 words (6 lines of text) covering the years 1400, 1715, 1801, and 1856 are included under the topic Early Juden History in all our PDF Extended History products and printed products wherever possible.